sergioaraki/Nodebot-Rover/README.md

 ## Optional

-If you have a Mac (in Windows this maybe works out of the box) and a Microsoft Xbox 360 controller, you can install this [driver](https://github.com/360Controller/360Controller) and you will have joystick support in your Mac.
+- If you have a Mac (in Windows this maybe works out of the box) and a Microsoft Xbox 360 controller, you can install this [driver](https://github.com/360Controller/360Controller) and you will have joystick support in your Mac.

 ![](assets/gamepad.jpg)

+- If you have a [LeapMotion](https://www.leapmotion.com/) you can copy the Leap folder of this repo in your PC, run this command inside of that folder:

+	npm install

+Connect to the Nodebot wifi and then execute this command:

+	node server.js

+Now you can use your LeapMotion to move the Nodebot, also this will allow control with the arrows of your keyboard and spacebar to take a photo, just press 'q' to quit.

 ## Tools used